Fireye04/Game-Devs-Together/content/_index.md

 ## Plans

-GDT will begin its life as one such site, with plans to gradually expand to something closer to a social hub.
+GDT will begin its life as a simple webring, with plans to gradually expand to something closer to a social hub.
 A few features that I hope to add down the line include:

 - A Forum
 - RSS Feed agreggator
 - Improved site discovery
+- Gamified widgets!

 Of course, contributions and further suggestions are more than welcome.